Sled and Smile the Day Away

 A short drive from Bend, thrill seekers will find some established sledding hills in Sunriver including the tubing hill at the SHARC.
-If you have a four-wheel-drive vehicle you can explore a more remote location by traveling on Forest Service Road 9720, which is east of Highway 97 at the Sunriver exit.
+With a four-wheel-drive vehicle, you can explore a more remote location by traveling on Forest Service Road 9720, which is east of Highway 97 at the Sunriver exit.

 If you’d rather not fuss with packing your own sled or hauling it up a hill, hit the Snowblast Tubing Park at Mt.
 Bachelor.
 Keep in mind that during the 2021-2022 winter season, the Snowblast Tubing Park will not be operating.
 A little further down the road is Autobahn Tubing Park at Hoodoo Ski Area located just 44 miles west of Bend.
 Be sure to check snow conditions and operating hours before you visit.